COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 In addition to identifying datasources, we asked coordinators to identify:

-* The person that is responsible for the technical management of the system (IT SME).
+* The person that is responsible for the technical management of the system (IT Subject Matter Expert).
-* The person that has the business level knowledge and understanding of what data are stored within the system (Business SME).
+* The person that has the business level knowledge and understanding of what data are stored within the system (Business Subject Matter Expert).
 * Any potential technical changes (replacements, upgrades) the system might experience in the future.

 #### Step 2